Zimpto/Zimmeranalysator/README.md

 2. **Wi-Fi Configuration**:
    - Create a txt-file on the microSD card with Wi-Fi credentials to connect to the local network.
    - The first row has to be the ssid (network name) and the second row the password.
+3. **Libraries**: Download the following Arduino libraries: TBD
-3. **Microcontroller Firmware**: Upload the Arduino Code to the ESP32
+4. **Microcontroller Software**: Upload the Arduino Code to the ESP32.

 ### Usage